 How then will the Lord do His work to purify and change our corrupt dispositions when His second coming arrives?
 In fact, the Lord Jesus has told us about this aspect.
 He said: “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
 The Bible also says: “So Christ was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation” (Hebrews 9:28).
 From this we can see that God has many things to say and has the work of judgment to do, but because people’s statures in the Age of Grace were too small, and also because mankind has been too profoundly corrupted, God needs to save and change us stage by stage.
 Therefore, God first became flesh to redeem mankind and grant us redemption, and in the last days when His second coming arrives, He will tell us about all the truth we do not understand, reveal all mysteries to us, and do a stage of judgment work to thoroughly cleanse us and allow us to become compatible with Him.
 Only when we have our satanic dispositions purified and become people who do the will of the heavenly Father can we achieve the standards for entering into the kingdom of heaven, and only then are we qualified to be raptured into heaven.

 Through the fellowship above, we can determine that when the Lord comes back, He will express new words to the churches and do the work of judgment and purification.
 So, if someone testifies to us that the Lord has already returned and is expressing His words and doing His work of judgment beginning in God’s family, it is very likely that this is the appearance of God.
-The Lord: “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
+The Lord Jesus said: “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
 “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 We should be the wise virgins, pay attention to hearing God’s voice and actively seek, rather than live within our notions and imaginings and refuse to listen, see, seek and investigate.
 This is the only way that we won’t shut the Lord outside and are able to welcome His second coming.